eezhen/LeetCode-Notes/README.md

 ### LeetCode-Notes

 # Will NEVER solve leetcode problems in C !!! ......
 4/20/2023
-// When problem requires malloc, remember to do the followings. int *ans = (int *)malloc(sizeof(int) * SIZE);
+// When problem requires malloc, remember to do the followings.\n int *ans = (int *)malloc(sizeof(int) * SIZE);
 ...
 ...